Reproducibility in the Control of Autonomous Mobility-on-Demand Systems

-The \gls{abk:mfd} model characterizes the relation between traffic flow, density, and speed within a transportation network~\cite{huang2024bi}.
-The flow speed \gls{abk:mfd} unlocks the speed estimate based on the specific traffic flow of the link, which is then used to calculate the travel time.
-Unlike the \gls{abk:bpr} model, \gls{abk:mfd} must be built for each specific network using link and intersection parameters.
-The first analytical method for approximating \gls{abk:mfd} was proposed in~\cite{daganzo2008analytical}.
+The \gls{abk:mfd} characterizes the relationship between flow, density, and speed at the network level~\cite{huang2024bi}.
+Given a link flow, the \gls{abk:mfd} provides a corresponding speed (and thus travel time).
+Unlike \gls{abk:bpr}, an \gls{abk:mfd} must be calibrated for each specific network using link and intersection parameters~\cite{daganzo2008analytical}.